alex010x/Wikipedia-place-app-test/README.md

 All interactive elements expose accessibilityLabel and accessibilityHint for VoiceOver.
 Some error states post AccessibilityNotification.Announcement to notify screen reader users immediately.

 ## Deeplinking
 Tapping a location opens the Wikipedia app via the `wikipedia://places` deep link, passing the coordinates as a `WMFPlacesCoordinates` query item.
-The coordinates are JSON-encoded before being appended to the URL, as the Wikipedia app expects a JSON string that it decodes back into a `Coordinate` type on its end.
+The coordinates are JSON-encoded before being appended to the URL, as the Wikipedia app was modified to expect a JSON string that it then decodes back into a `Coordinate` type on its end.

 ## Tech Stack
 - Swift 6